Sonny Tufts: Paramount

 Before filming of So Proudly We Hail! was complete, director Mark Sandrich commissioned So Proudly's screenwriter Allan Scott to write a vehicle for Tufts and his co-star Paulette Goddard.
 That film, entitled I Love a Soldier (1944) was a mild hit.

 Sandrich directed Tufts' next film, Here Come the Waves (1944), which was a huge success, due in part to stars Bing Crosby and Betty Hutton.
 Sandrich died in 1945.

 Tufts made another musical comedy Bring On the Girls (1945) with Eddie Bracken and Veronica Lake, replacing Dick Powell.
 Tufts sang several songs, but the film was a box-office disappointment.
 He made a cameo along with most Paramount stars in Duffy's Tavern (1945), singing "Swinging on a Star".

 He was reunited with Lake in Miss Susie Slagle's (1946) alongside Joan Caulfield.

 Paramount tried him in a Western The Virginian (1946), though it was in a supporting role.
 He was reunited with De Havilland in The Well-Groomed Bride (1946), replacing Dennis O'Keefe but she wound up with Ray Milland at the end of the film.
 However, Paramount did give Tufts the star part in Swell Guy (1946) opposite Ann Blyth.
-He also got to co star opposite Betty Hutton in Cross My Heart (1946).
+He also co-starred opposite Betty Hutton in Cross My Heart (1946).

 Tufts was the romantic male lead in Easy Come, Easy Go (1947), a Barry Fitzgerald vehicle.
-It was directed by John Farrow, who also used Tufts in Blaze of Noon (1947) playing one of four brothers who fly.
+It was directed by John Farrow, who also used Tufts in Blaze of Noon (1947) playing one of four brothers who fly air mail.
 After a cameo in Variety Girl (1947), Tufts left Paramount.

 Freelance actor

 He starred in a Western, The Untamed Breed (1948).
-He was in a thriller with John Payne, The Crooked Way (1949) where he played a ruthless villain.
-He received praise for his performance, with critics noting that he "work[ed] against type quite effectively"..
+He was in a film noir with John Payne, The Crooked Way (1949) where he played a ruthless villain.
+He received praise for his performance, with critics noting that he "work[ed] against type quite effectively".
 Tufts was Victor Mature's friend in Easy Living (1949) at RKO.
-He was arrested for public drunkenness in 1950. and 1951.
+He was arrested for public drunkenness in 1950 and 1951.

 By the early 1950s, Tufts' popularity began to wane and his career began to decline.
 He separated from his wife in 1951 and she divorced him in 1952, saying his drinking had become "intolerable".
 He was unemployed for a year until he received an offer from Britain to make The Gift Horse (1952) with Richard Attenborough.

 In 1953, Tufts was cast opposite Barbara Payton in the low-budget comedy film Run for the Hills.
 Later that year, he was in No Escape and starred in another low-budget film, Cat-Women of the Moon, which became a cult classic.
 He had the lead in the low-budget 1954 film Serpent Island.